 So we discriminate in feeling, men in thought process, then in action.
 And the contradictions go unnoticed.

 For example, the traits considered a virtue in the groups we like (because we are like them) are seen as a vice when observed in members of unlike groups.
 If one is a white-Anglo-Saxon protestant, he or she will admire Lincoln for being thrifty, hardworking, eager to learn, ambitious, successful.
-In a Jew, such traits would be called stingy, miserly, driven, uncharitable, etc.
+In [another people group], such traits would be called stingy, miserly, driven, uncharitable, etc.

 What beliefs, attitudes, generalizations and stereotypes I carry with me into the next moment are my choice.
 What prejudices and biases I keep with me are my responsibility.
 I am free—if I’m willing to accept the freedom inherent in humanness—to leave the past and its self-serving opinions behind me.